Style Notes & Course Description Guidelines

 Study of historical and religious factors of the English Reformation.
 Course is taught in London with visits to historical sites.
 Co-listed as HIST 390 and RELG 390.
 Subfield: World Politics.

-See p.
-2 of the 2012-13 catalog to review the section "HOW TO READ THE COURSE LISTINGS."
+See the Course Description page of the online catalog to review the section "HOW TO READ A COURSE."
 This section explains what each part of a course listing means, including the abbreviation for LEC, LAB.